Language selection

 Development

-Canada has been a partner in Vietnam’s development for more than 30 years.
-Since 1990, Canada has contributed approximately $1.8 billion in international assistance to support Vietnam’s development and poverty reduction efforts.
+Canada has been a partner in Vietnam’s development for more than 30 years which has led to tangible results on poverty reduction and inclusive economic growth.
+Since 1990, Canada has contributed approximately $1.84 billion in international assistance to support Vietnam’s development and poverty reduction efforts.
+In 2022, Canada was ranked seventh in providing official development assistance to Vietnam among OECD-Development Assistance Committee members.

-In alignment with Vietnam’s 2021 to 2030 Socio-Economic Development Strategy and its National Action Plan for the implementation of the 2030 sustainable development agenda, Canada’s development assistance objective in Vietnam is to reduce poverty and inequality by supporting growth that works for everyone, gender equality and women’s economic empowerment.
+Canada's current development assistance programming aligns with Vietnam’s 2021 to 2030 Socio-Economic Development Strategy and its National Action Plan for the implementation of the 2030 sustainable development agenda, and seeks to reduce poverty and inequality, with a focus on growth that works for everyone, gender equality and women's economic empowerment, inclusive governance, climate change and the environment.
 Through our work, Canada enables small and medium sized businesses, especially in rural areas, to participate more effectively in global value chains.
-Canada is helping to integrate women and women-owned enterprises into supply chains, to foster a gender-responsive working environment, and to reduce the unpaid care burden for women.
+Canada is helping to integrate women and women-owned enterprises into supply chains while fostering a gender-responsive working environment.
 Canada is also supporting Vietnam’s climate objectives through climate smart agriculture, renewable energy, and energy efficient technologies, and is supporting biodiversity conservation and climate smart coastal communities.
-Through Canada’s Indo-Pacific Strategy, Canada will contribute to Vietnam’s transition to more renewable and sustainable energy sources, and support Vietnam’s commitments to strengthen inclusive governance.
+Through its Indo-Pacific Strategy, Canada will contribute to Vietnam’s transition to more renewable and sustainable energy sources, and support Vietnam’s commitments to strengthen inclusive governance.

 Defence and security

-Defence and security relations have strengthened considerably since Canada and Vietnam signed Memoranda of Understanding (MOU) on Defence Cooperation in 2019 and on their membership to the Military Training and Cooperation Program (MTCP) in 2018.
-These documents institutionalized regular senior-level dialogues, as well as continued co-operation in peacekeeping, maritime security, and humanitarian assistance and disaster response.
+Defence and security relations have strengthened considerably since Canada and Vietnam signed Memorandum of Understanding (MOU) on Defence Cooperation in 2019 and on their membership to the Military Training and Cooperation Program (MTCP) in 2018, and two Three-Year Work Plans (2021-23 and 2024-26).
+These documents institutionalized regular senior-level dialogues, as well as continued co-operation in peacekeeping, maritime security, and Humanitarian Assistance and Disaster Response.
 A Defence Attaché Office was opened in Hanoi in 2020.
 In September 2023, a UN Peacekeeping Cooperation MOU was signed during Deputy Minister Chien’s visit to Ottawa for the Defence Policy Dialogue.
+Canada-Vietnam defence relations have continued to grow in 2024, including in the area of Special Forces Cooperation and with the visit of HMCS Montréal to Vietnam in August 2024.
 Under Canada’s Indo-Pacific Strategy, Vietnam is a priority partner for military-to-military capacity building, including in the area of Women, Peace and Security.

 A new Canada Border Services Agency office also opened in 2022 in Hanoi and Ho Chi Minh City to further strengthen cooperation in areas of joint border management.